jdeveloperw/ut-parking-records/ui/README.md

 - Karma, which executes unit tests continuously, re-running tests any time you change a file

 To see how to set these up, please see the top-level README for this project.

+## I was hacking away, and I added a new node dependency.

+Sweet!
+Make sure it is in package.json:

+    node install $MYPACKAGE --save-dev
+    git commit package.json -m "Added new and awesome $MYPACKAGE"